-TO TRAPANY DIRT OR FOREIGN MATERIAL IN THE GAS SUPPLY LINE, A DIRT LEG (SOMETIMES CALLED DRIP LEG or sediment trap) MUST BE INCORPORATED IN THE PIPING, SEE FIG. 1.
+TO TRAP ANY DIRT OR FOREIGN MATERIAL IN THE GAS SUPPLY LINE, A DIRT LEG (SOMETIMES CALLED DRIP LEG or sediment trap) MUST BE INCORPORATED IN THE PIPING, see Figure 1 on page 6.
 The dirt leg must be readily accessible and not subject to freezing conditions.
 INSTALL IN ACCORDANCE WITH RECOMMENDATIONS OF SERVING GAS SUPPLIERS.
-(Refer to National Fuel Gas Code, ANSI Z223.1 and/or CAN/CSA-B 149.1-00 Installation Codes.
+(Refer to National Fuel Gas Code, ANSI Z223.1 or CAN/CSA-B 149.1 Installation Codes.

-To prevent damage, care must be taken not to apply too much torque when attaching gas supply pipe to gas valve gas inlet.
+To prevent damage, care must be taken not to apply too much torque when attaching gas supply pipe to the gas valve gas inlet.

-Fittings and unions in the gas line must be metal to metal type.
+Fittings and unions in the gas line must be the metal to metal type.